hegde421201/JAVA_TUTORIALS/java/src/main/oops/OOPS.md

    differently with different inputs).
    Consider the following case: Suppose we want to generate a random number at the very first line when you execute a program.
-If the generated number is an even number, you will call a method, printing(), which prints "EVEN Hello" otherwise, you’ll call a method whose name is the same but prints "ODD Hello".
+If the generated number is an even number, you will call a method named printing(), which prints "EVEN Number" otherwise, you’ll call a method whose name is the same but prints the message "ODD Number".
 We can only see which method is invoked (i.e., the compiler cannot resolve the call at compile time).
 In a situation like this, we do not have any clue whether, we will see
-   "EVEN Hello" or "ODD Hello" prior to the program’s execution.
-Therefore, sometimes it is also termed dynamic binding or late binding.
+   "EVEN Number" or "ODD Number" prior to the program’s execution.
+Therefore, sometimes it is also termed as dynamic binding or late binding.